anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 * Domain Registrar / Enrollment Proxy: in BRSKI-AE, the domain registrar has mostly the same functionality as in BRSKI, namely to facilitate the communication of the pledge with the MASA and the PKI.
-  Regarding the enrollment of the pledge to the deployment domain, there is a difference in the authorization of certification requests.
-  BRSKI-AE allows to perform this in the operator's backend (off-site), and not just directly at the domain registrar.
+  Yet there is a difference regarding certificate enrollment, detailed below.

 * Voucher exchange: the voucher exchange with the MASA  via the domain registrar is performed as described in BRSKI.

-* Certificate enrollment:
-  the domain registrar in the deployment domain supports the
-    adoption of the pledge in the domain based on the voucher request.
-Nevertheless, it may not have sufficient information for authorizing the certification request.
+* Certificate enrollment: in contrast to BRSKI, the domain registrar possibly does not fully perform the authorization of certification requests.
-  If the authorization is done off-site, the domain registrar MUST forward the certification request to the RA to perform the authorization there.
+  If at least part of the authorization is done by some external RA component, the domain registrar MUST forward the certification request to this RA.
-  In this case the certification request object MUST include a proof of origin such that the authorization can be based on the included and authenticated pledge identity information.
+  To this end, the certification request object MUST include a proof of origin such that the authorization can be based on the authenticated pledge identity information.
-  As stated above, this SHOULD be done by an additional signature using the IDevID.
+  The proof of origin SHOULD be done by an additional signature using the IDevID.
-    The domain registrar here MAY act as an enrollment proxy or local registration authority.
-It is also able to handle the situation that it has only intermittent connection to an off-site PKI by storing the authenticated certification request and forwarding it to the RA upon reestablished connectivity.
+  Hence the domain registrar MAY act as a local registration authority (LRA) or simply as an enrollment proxy, and it can also handle the situation that it has only intermittent connection to an off-site PKI by storing the authenticated certification request and forwarding it to the RA upon re-established connectivity.

-    As authenticated self-contained objects are used, it requires an enhancement of the domain registrar.
-This is done by supporting alternative enrollment approaches
-    (protocol options, protocols, encoding) and generalizing the addressing scheme to communicate with the domain registrar (see {{addressing}}).
+Since BRSKI uses EST for the certificate enrollment, while BRSKI-AE uses authenticated self-contained objects, the definitions of the pledge and the domain registrar are modified by allowing the use of alternative enrollment protocols and generalizing the scheme for addressing the domain registrar (see {{addressing}}).

 The following list describes the vendor-related components/service outside the deployment domain.